Epic Systems Employee Reviews, Feedback, Testimonials

 Salary Ranges

-Salary ranges vary by role, location, and experience.
-As a rough guide:
+Salaries vary by role, location, and experience.
+Rough ranges:

 Bonuses & Incentives

-Bonuses and incentives are typically modest and may be tied to performance, team goals, or company results.
-Some roles include commission-like incentives for sales or successful client implementations.
-Employees report that cash bonuses are not the primary way the company rewards high performance; career growth and challenging work are often highlighted instead.
+Bonuses are modest and tied to performance, team goals, or company results.
+Some roles include incentives for sales or successful client implementations.
+Cash bonuses aren't the main draw here—employees more often point to career growth and challenging work as the real compensation.
+If you're optimizing for a large bonus, this probably isn't the right fit.

 Health and Insurance Benefits